-This graph indicates whether or not there is enough CPU capacity for the processes that are being run on a system.
+This graph indicates whether there is enough CPU capacity for the processes that are run on a system.
 If the size of the blocked or waiting queue is disproportionate to the running queue, then either the system does not have enough CPUs or is too I/O bound.

 A blocked process signals a disk bottleneck.
 If the number of blocked processes approaches or exceeds the number of processes in the run queue, you should tune the disk subsystem.
 Whenever there are any blocked processes, all CPU idle time is treated as wait for I/O time.
-If database batch jobs are running on the system that is being monitored, there will always be some blocked processes.
+If database batch jobs are running on the system that is monitored, there are always some blocked processes.
 However, you can increase the throughput of batch jobs by removing disk bottlenecks.